 2081 Depicts the Threat of “Egalitarian” Tyranny

-The remarkable and haunting, independent, 2009, science fiction short film, 2081: Everyone Will Finally Be Equal, is based on the Kurt Vonnegut short story, “Harrison Bergeron,” from his book, Welcome to the Monkey House, and is now available on DVD.
+The remarkable and haunting, independent, 2009, science fiction short film, 2081: Everyone Will Finally Be Equal, is based on the Kurt Vonnegut short story, “Harrison Bergeron,” from his book, Welcome to the Monkey House (directed by Chandler Tuttle and produced by Thor Halvorssen), and is now available on DVD.
 Vonnegut’s powerful and incisive story critiques egalitarian statism in which “equality” is the only legal standard and all individual liberty, personal responsibility, and the rule of law are eliminated.
 Government “social control” is used to collectivize and penalize anyone who may in some way be more intelligent, healthy, beautiful, etc., creating an incoherent, dysfunctional, totalitarian nightmare.
 As the film’s website notes:

 2081 depicts a dystopian future in which, thanks to the 212th Amendment to the Constitution and the unceasing vigilance of the United States Handicapper General, everyone is “finally equal....”
 The strong wear weights, the beautiful wear masks and the intelligent wear earpieces that fire off loud noises to keep them from taking unfair advantage of their brains.
 It is a poetic tale of triumph and tragedy about a broken family, a brutal government, and an act of defiance that changes everything.